the-mhdi/Ethereum-Middle-Client/README.md

 ## Extension Registry Smart Contract :

 ## Final Bridge to L1; Consensus over Submission
+  who gets to submit the final tx to the mainnet mempool? in each slot(12s) there would be only one submitter and only that one is eligible for compensation, there would be a singleton Consensus Contract this contract :
+     * keeps track of submitter in each slot
+     * keeps track of middle nodes and their rewards
+     *

 ## Specifications:
   ### P2P stack:
   we will utilize the ethereum execution client p2p stack, devp2p and Kademlia tables to manage our decentralized network of middle nodes.